An AI generated, agnostic prompt language for describing software logic to AI systems.

 python

-import re, uuid, bcrypt
+import re, uuid, bcrypt, logging

 from dataclasses import dataclass, field